runaevalina/runaevalina/README.md

 ⚡ Fun fact:
-I changed my career track from a global manufacturing company to an IT company and I'm excited to keep growing.
+I changed my career track from a global manufacturing company to IT company and I'm excited to keep growing.